 2. Infrastructure

-Reducing the environmental impact of the computation, including the hardware, software, and networks.
-Working out the per-unit carbon footprint over the whole lifecycle.
+Reducing the environmental impact of computation, including hardware, software, and networks.
+Calculating the per-unit carbon footprint over the whole lifecycle.

 Following on from this, they also ask:

-- How can you get more bang for your buck.
-For example, through consolidation, rationalization, or removing systems you don’t use?
+• How can you get more bang for your buck?
+For example, through consolidation, rationalisation, or removing systems you don’t use?

 3. Code

-Making your code efficient and also considering the environmental, societal and economic impact of that code.
+Make your code efficient and consider the environmental, societal, and economic impact of that code.

-Your IT should be aligned with the responsible computing vision.
+Your IT should be aligned with the vision of responsible computing.

 4. Data